peter-leonov/type-predicate-generator/generator/compare.md

 TODO

-## Comparing to th pure runtime checkers
+## Comparing to the pure runtime checkers

 The most popular library in this category is the infamous [zod](https://zod.dev).